Marlins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs will play Luis Arraez and the Miami Marlins on Friday at Wrigley Field, at 2:20 PM ET.
+Cody Bellinger and the Chicago Cubs square off against Jorge Soler and the Miami Marlins on Saturday at 2:20 PM ET, in the second of a three-game series at Wrigley Field.

-The Marlins are listed as +135 moneyline underdogs in this matchup with the Cubs (-165).
+Bookmakers list the Cubs as -175 moneyline favorites, while giving the underdog Marlins +145 moneyline odds.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.